 Resolution: the Authority appoints an inspector to hold a public inquiry and publishes notice of the public inquiry in accordance with Regulation 9 of the 2007 Regulations.

 (iv) Deferment

-Resolution: the Authority defers a decision on making a TRO on the Washgate, route such deferment being subject to review.
+Resolution: the Authority defers a decision on making a TRO on Derby Lane, such deferment being subject to review .

 (v) Abandonment